 - 4:00 am: West gate opens for visitors.

-- 8:30 am: After the arrival of Pujaris, the idols of the Lord are bathed and cleaned, clothes and jewelry are changed for the day.
+- 8:30 am: After the arrival of Pujaris, the idols of the Lord are bathed and cleaned, and clothes and jewelry are changed for the day.

 - 9:30 am: Baal Bhog or breakfast is offered to the Lord.

-- 10:00 am: Then people who want to do Puja are welcomed to do so.
+- 10:00 am: Then people who want to do Puja are welcome to do so.
 It is also called Farmayishi Puja, whereby people tell the Pujari to carry out a special Puja for specific reasons.
 The Puja continues till 1:45 pm in the afternoon.